 We report here the results of the first Sharefield study.
 Its principal objective was to empirically assess the viability of the overall approach, and thus contribute to the development of future protocols.
-Nevertheless, we did formulate three formal hypotheses for this experiment: (I) the trial effect size for the OE condition would be statistically significant; (II) the trial effect size for the OE condition would be statistically significant; (III) the OE session effect size would be significantly superior to the NOE effect size; (III) the OE session effect size would be significantly superior to that established for the Ganzfeld.
+Nevertheless, we did formulate three formal hypotheses for this experiment: (I) the trial effect size for the OE condition would be statistically significant; (II) the trial effect size for the OE condition would be significantly superior to the NOE effect size; (III) the OE session effect size would be significantly superior to that established for the Ganzfeld.